top of page

 Katarina La Poll

 Katarina is a poet, performer, and teaching artist from the San Francisco Bay Area now residing in Brooklyn, New York.
-After working in communications and development at an environmental nonprofit and ghostwriting for a publishing company, Katarina joined The Briarcombe Institute to expand arts programming and manage the artist residency program.
-She also currently co-facilitates a generative writing workshop called Personal Histories.
+After working in communications and development at an environmental nonprofit and ghostwriting for a publishing company, Katarina joined The Briarcombe Institute to manage the artist residency program and help expand arts programming.
+She co-facilitates creative writing workshops in local libraries.

 bottom of page